You-Are-Loved Chalk Message Project: Purpose

 The Chalk Message Project raised awareness about suicide prevention for LGBTQ college students According to the Trevor Project (a 24/7 crisis intervention and suicide prevention lifeline), LGBTQ youth are four to eight times more likely to attempt suicide than heterosexual youth.

 While little research has been done on suicide among LGBTQ college students specifically, a 2010 study from Campus Pride suggested a "chilly" climate for America's LGBTQ college students.
 Suicide is the second leading cause of death among college students in general.
 According to mental health advocacy groups like Active Minds, over 1,100 college students die by suicide each year.

 History

 The project first began on the campus of Drew University in 2005.
 It went nationwide on October 5, 2009 and was observed by universities across the country.

-By its sophomore year (2010), the campaign had grown considerably larger in size.
+By its sophomore year (2010), the campaign had grown considerably larger.
 In addition to gaining thousands of followers, the Chalk Message Project attracted positive reactions from the American Foundation for Suicide Prevention, Active Minds, NOH8 Campaign, and occurred in hundreds of locations across country.

 In 2012, the Chalk Message Project became part of Active Minds' National Day Without Stigma programming.